postmanlabs/labs-docs/src/pages/docs/administration/upgrading-to-v8.md

 ### Upgrading to v8 as a team

-Team users on v7 can also upgrade to v8 by updating the app via **Settings** > **Update** > **Download update**.
-You don't need an approval from the admin while moving from v7 to v8.
+Team members on v7 can upgrade to v8 by updating the app via **Settings** > **Update** > **Download update**.
+You do not need an approval from an admin to upgrade from v7 to v8.

-> If you are on a team and download Postman v8 while the rest of your team is using an older version of Postman v7, you will still be able to use Postman v8.
+> If you are on a team and download Postman v8 while the rest of your team is using an older version of Postman v7, you will still be able to use v8—syncing and collaboration will not be affected.

 ## Migrating from v6 to Postman v8